 As an inclusive educational institution, GIIS is paving a smoother path for primary school students as they enter the hallowed halls leading to adulthood.
 The safeguards we put into place are intended to make every student's life easier from day one.

-Positive relationships between faculty and students are some of the most effective methods of easing the transition from primary to secondary instruction.
-A relaxed, welcoming classroom environment, one-on-one assistance when a student is struggling and positive feedback are routine at GIIS.
+A positive relationship between teachers and students is one of the most effective methods of easing the transition from primary to secondary instruction.
+A friendly and welcoming classroom environment, one-on-one assistance when a student is struggling and positive feedback are some of the practices at GIIS, which help in smoother transition.
+Students are rewarded and celebrated for their ideas and encouraged to share and take the lead in their education.

 The primary objective of the 9GEMS framework is to develop student character through a holistic approach to learning.
 Through the 9GEMS, students have the opportunity to participate in arts, sports, leadership, personality development, creativity and innovation, skills development, community and universal ethics.
 As a result, students are exposed to activities that go beyond the academic classroom.